24kConnectLLC/MinerBot/README.md

 Created by 24k Connect LLC (24kConnect)

+Running the MinerBot:

+You can run this in Docker or as a normal application.

+Try to use the Latest Version of Visual Studio such as Visual Studio 2026.

+Make sure to have all of the credentials listed bellow.

+If not already, set MinerBot 2.0 project as the Startup Project in Visual Studio.

 You need to create a appsettings.json file with the following code and credentials filled in:

 {